The PUD employs biologists to implement the Terrestrial Resources Management Plan for the Jackson Hydroelectric Project.

 Terrestrial Resource Management Plan (TRMP)

 The TRMP describes the actions Snohomish County PUD will take to protect, mitigate and enhance wildlife resources associated with the Jackson Project.
 It was prepared in consultation with the U.S. Fish and Wildlife Service (USFWS), the U.S. Forest Service, Mt.
 Baker – Snoqualmie National Forest (USFS), the Washington Department of Fish and Wildlife (WDFW), and the Tulalip Tribes (Tribes).
-The TRMP lands consist of approximately 2,548 acres of upland, wetland and natural lake and 1,908 acres of reservoir in the Sultan River Basin of Snohomish County, Washington.
+The TRMP lands consist of approximately 2,548 acres of upland (including 502 acres of old growth habitat), wetland and natural lake and 1,908 acres of reservoir in the Sultan River Basin of Snohomish County, Washington.
 The lands are divided into four management tracts based on location.
 The TRMP incorporates habitat enhancement methods for forest vegetation management, including old growth, young forest and understory management; lake, wetland and stream buffers; snags and decaying live trees; coarse woody debris; right-of-way management; and waterfowl nest boxes.

 To view the plan, click on the Management Plans link below and select "Terrestrial Resources Management Plan."